How to Set Up and Use the iCloud Photo Library

-When you turn on iCloud Photo Library and are on Wi-Fi, your iPad or iPhone will automatically and copy your pictures and video from your device to your iCloud account.
+When you turn on iCloud Photo Library and are on Wi-Fi, your iPad or iPhone will automatically transfer your pictures and video from your device to your iCloud account.
 From iCloud, your photos can be accessed from your other Apple devices or from the web.

-Your iPad also offers an option called Optimize Storage: When enabled, your iPad or iPhone will locally store only the latest images and video you’ve taken; the others live up in iCloud, ready to be downloaded when you need them.
-Importantly, not taking up your iPad’s storage.
+Your iPad also offers an option called Optimize Storage: When enabled, your iPad or iPhone will 1) locally store the latest images and video you’ve taken, 2) store mini/thumbnail version of older photos, 3) store full versions of photos and video in the cloud ( iCloud) ready to be downloaded when you need them.
+Importantly, your older photos and videos are not taking up your device’s storage.

 - Access Settings